TB Immigration Information Letter No. 059/23: Immigration Nakhon Sawan and transferring from old to new passport

 In my Dutch passport, comments were placed in box 14 on the page above the ID page: “This passport was issued to replace the passport with number….”
 In Dutch and English language.

-A few months ago I went to immigration Phrae with my old and new passport.
-I didn't have anything with me other than my passports.
-So I needed a copy of the complete passport, but because I was on my bike they did that themselves.
-I had to fill out the transfer stamp to new passport form and then she asked me for a document from the Embassy regarding the new passport.
-They were going to call me when the passport was ready and I had to bring the document from the Embassy.
-Three days later I received a call that the passport was ready and that I could pick it up.
-I handed over the passport application document with photo and fingerprints from the Embassy and had to pay 500 bath (no proof).
-After this I received my new and old passport back.
+I went to Phrae immigration a few months ago with my old and new passport.
+I had nothing with me except my passports.
+So I had to have a copy of the entire passport, but because I was on a bicycle they were going to do that themselves.
+I had to fill in the form transfer stamp to new passport and then they asked me for a document from the Embassy about the new passport.
+They were going to call me when the passport was ready and then I had to bring the document from the Embassy.
+Three days later I was called that the passport was ready and that I could pick it up.
+I handed over the document of application for passport with photo and fingerprints delivered by the Embassy and had to pay 500 baht (no proof).
+After that I got my new and old passport back.

 It is not even that document that the embassy used to supply with the new passport.

-The document in question states that the embassy confirms that the new passport No. …… is the old passport with No. ……. replaces.
+The document in question states that the embassy confirms that the new passport No. …… replaces the old passport with No. ….

 The document you have given is only an application for a passport and does not mean anything in itself.